mosnyik/StacksNFTAuctionPlace/README.md

 Now let's start working on the NFTAuction.
-Let's go to our `auction.clar` that we created earlier when we started and import triats we would be needing and define our constants.
+Let's go to our `auction.clar` that we created earlier when we started and import traits we would be needing and define our constants.

 In our terminal window, we would run